 Field # Field Description Instruction or Comments Required or Conditional 17 Patient Status Required for inpatient claims.
-Enter the two digit disposition of the patient as of the "through" date for the billing period listed in field 6 using one of the following codes: OI Routine discharge O2 Discharged to another short-term general hospital for inpatient care O3 Discharged to SNF O4 Discharged to ICF O5 Discharged/transferred to a designated cancer center or children's hospital O6 Discharged to care of home health service organization O7 Left against medical advice O8 Reserved for national assignment O9 Admitted as an inpatient to this hospital (only for use on Medicare outpatient hospital claims) 20 Expired or did not recover O3 Still patient (to be used only when the client has been in the facility for 30 consecutive days if payment is based on DRG) 40 Expired at home (hospice use only) 41 Expired in a medical facility (hospice use only) 42 Expired-place unknown (hospice use only) 43 Discharged/transferred to a federal hospital (such as a veteran's administration [VA] hospital or VA skilled nursing facility) 50 Hospice-home 51 Hospice-medical facility (includes patient who is discharged from acute hospital care but remains at the same hospital under hospice care) 61 Discharged/transferred within this institution to a hospital-based Medicare approved swing bed 62 Discharged/transferred to an inpatient rehabilitation facility (IRF), including rehabilitation distinct part units of a hospital 63 Discharged/transferred to a nursing facility certified under Medicaid but not certified under Medicare 65 Discharged/transferred to a psychiatric hospital or psychiatric distinct part unit of a hospital 66 Discharged/transferred to a critical access hospital (CAH) 71 Discharged to another institution of outpatient services 72 Discharged to another institution C 18-28 Condition Codes Required when applicable.
+Enter the two digit disposition of the patient as of the "through" date for the billing period listed in field 6 using one of the following codes: Of Routine discharge Discharged to another short-term general hospital for inpatient care Sischarged to SNF Discharged to SNF Discharged to ICF Discharged/transferred to a designated cancer center or children's hospital Discharged to care of home health service organization Teft against medical advice Reserved for national assignment Daditted as an inpatient to this hospital (only for use on Medicare outpatient hospital claims) Expired or did not recover Sistll patient (to be used only when the client has been in the facility for consecutive days if payment is based on DRG) Expired at home (hospice use only) Expired in a medical facility (hospice use only) Expired-place unknown (hospice use only) Discharged/transferred to a federal hospital (such as a veteran's administration [VA] hospital or VA skilled nursing facility) Hospice-home Hospice-home Hospice-home Hospice-home Hospicare approved swing bed Discharged/transferred within this institution to a hospital-based Medicare approved swing bed Discharged/transferred to an inpatient rehabilitation facility (IRF), including rehabilitation distinct part units of a hospital Discharged/transferred to a nursing facility certified under Medicaid but not certified under Medicare Discharged/transferred to a nursing facility certified under Medicaid but not certified under Medicare Discharged/transferred to a psychiatric hospital or psychiatric distinct part unit of a hospital Discharged/transferred to a critical access hospital (CAH) Discharged to another institution of outpatient services Discharged to another institution C 18-28 Condition Codes Required when applicable.
 Condition codes are used to identify conditions relating to the bill that may affect payer processing.
 Each field (18-24) allows entry of a two character code.
 Codes should be entered in alphanumeric sequence (numbered codes precede alphanumeric codes).
 For a list of codes and additional instructions refer to the NUBC UB-04/CMS 1450 Uniform Billing Manual.
 29 Accident State Optional: Accident state 30 (Unlabeled Field) Not used.